carolinewang01/rotate/README.md

     - Update IPPO/FCP implementation to use wandb logging that's more aligned with rest of codebase
 - Clean up multiple copies of log_heldout_metrics

+### Code Assumptions
+While cleaning up the code, we should re-examine these assumptions for the benchmark.
+- Agent policies are assumed to handle "done" signals and reset internally.

 ## Installation Guide
 Follow instructions at `install_instructions.md`